thomasthaddeus/cityuseattle.github.io/docs/git/github_desktop.md

 ## Install

 After you download GitHub Desktop and click the installation package, you will get a **GitHub Desktop.app** file.
-Move it to Application folder.
+Move it to the Application folder.

 ![GitHub-desktop-install.png](/assets/images/git/github_desktop/github-desktop-install.png)

 ## Login to GitHub on Desktop

-The first time you open GitHub Desktop it will look like this.
+The first time you open GitHub Desktop it will look like this:

 ![GitHub-desktop-1.png](/assets/images/git/github_desktop/github-desktop-1.png)

 ## Authorize GitHub Desktop

-Click "Sign in to GitHub.com"
+Click "Sign in to GitHub.com".

 If you have a GitHub account signed in, you should see a similar page as below.
 Click "Authorize desktop".
 ![GitHub-desktop-auth.png](/assets/images/git/github_desktop/github-desktop-auth.png)